alakeldev/passwords-generator-and-manager/README.md

 ## Design

 ### Colour
-The Python “Termcolor” module was utilized to add color to the project.
+The Python “Termcolor” module was used to add color to the project.
 The colors green, yellow, and red were employed to represent different paths and results.
-Green was utilized for Apps titles, welcome , bye messages, also normal and important results such as the new generator password.
-Red was utilized for errors and non-normal messages.
-Yellow was utilized to indicate unique questions or guide messages.
+Green was used for applications (Generator & Manager) titles, welcome, bye messages, also normal and important results such as the new generated password.
+Red was used for errors and abnormal messages.
+Yellow was used to indicate special questions or guide messages.

 ### Existing Features
 - Landing Page + Passwords Generator App Start: